argilla-io/argilla/docs/_source/_common/dolly_dataset_info.md

 The data required for these steps need to be used as comparison data to showcase the preference for the generated prompts.
-A good example is our [curated Dolly dataset](https://huggingface.co/datasets/argilla/databricks-dolly-15k-curated-en), where we assumed that updated responses get preference over the older ones.Another good example is the [Anthropic RLHF dataset](https://huggingface.co/datasets/Anthropic/hh-rlhf).
+A good example is our [curated Dolly dataset](https://huggingface.co/datasets/argilla/databricks-dolly-15k-curated-en), where we assumed that updated responses get preference over the older ones.
+Another good example is the [Anthropic RLHF dataset](https://huggingface.co/datasets/Anthropic/hh-rlhf).

 ```{note}
 The Dolly original dataset contained a lot of reference indicators such as "[1]", which causes the model to hallucinate and incorrectly create references.